Majika007/MaPic/README.md

   - Multiple LoRAs with weights (supports `<lora:name:weight>` and JSON formats)
 - Support for both PNG parameters and JPG UserComment metadata
 - Responsive GUI with PyQt6
+- Scrollable thumbnail grid, dynamically adjusted to window size
+- Caching of thumbnails for faster browsing
 - Dark/Light mode, automatically detects system theme
 - Save metadata to TXT files
 - Supports imageview orientation (landscape/portrait)
 - Automatically loads all images from the folder where MaPic2 was launched.
-Open folder can change..
+'Open folder' can change..
 - Copy-to-clipboard icons for prompts and seed (easy-copy)
-- Added support for Z-Image safetensors stored as UNet
+- Added support for Z-Image safetensors (stored as UNet)
 - Automatic update checks, always suggesting the latest version.

 ### 🔍 Advanced Zoom & Navigation
 - **Zoom to Cursor** - CTRL + Mouse Wheel zooms exactly where your cursor is
 - **Smart Zoom Levels** - 10% to 500% range with smooth 15% increments
-- **Fit-to-Window** - Automatic zoom synchronization
-- **Panning** - Middle mouse button drag when zoomed (only when scrollbars visible)
+- **Panning** - Middle mouse button drag when zoomed

 ![Screenshot1](MaPic_cover.png)